Isometric deformations of wave fronts at non-degenerate singular points: Properties of Kossowski metrics

 We shall apply the following lemma given in Kossowski \cite{Kossowski} to prove our main theorem:

 \begin{lemma} Let $ds^2$ be a $C^r$-differentiable Kossowski metric on $M^2$, and take a point $p$ on $M^2$.
-Let $\gamma$ be a $C^r$-regular curve passing through $p\,\,(=\gamma(0))$ such that $\gamma'(0)$ is not a null vector of $ds^2$ on $M^2$ $($when $p$ is a semi-definite point$)$.
-Then there exists a $C^r$-local coordinate neighborhood $(U;u,v)$ satisfying the following properties: \begin{enumerate} \item the $u$-axis corresponds to the curve $\gamma$, \item the $u$-curves are orthogonal to the $v$-curves with respect to $ds^2$, \item $\partial_v$ points in the null direction at each semi-definite point on $U$, \item if $ds^2$ and $\gamma$ are real analytic, then so is $(u,v)$. \end{enumerate} \end{lemma}

-\begin{proof} When $p$ is a regular point, we take a $C^r$-differentiable vector field $X_2$ on $U$ such that $X_2$ has no zeros on $U$.
+Let $\gamma$ be a $C^r$-regular curve passing through $p\,\,(=\gamma(0))$ such that $\gamma'(0)$ is not a null vector of $ds^2$ on $M^2$ {\rm(}when $p$ is a semi-definite point{\rm)}.
+Then there exists a $C^r$-local coordinate neighborhood $(U;u,v)$ satisfying the following properties: \begin{enumerate} \item the $u$-axis corresponds to the curve $\gamma$, \item the $u$-curves are orthogonal to the $v$-curves with respect to $ds^2$, \item $\partial_v$ points in the null direction at each semi-definite point on $U$, \item if $ds^2$ and $\gamma$ are real analytic, then so is $(u,v)$. \end{enumerate} \end{lemma} \begin{proof} When $p$ is a regular point, we take a $C^r$-differentiable vector field $X_2$ on $U$ such that $X_2$ has no zeros on $U$.
 On the other hand, if $p$ is a semi-definite point, we define $X_2$ as follows: Let $\sigma$ be the characteristic curve passing through $p$.
 We take a null vector field $\eta$ along $\sigma$.
 We then extend $\eta$ as a $C^r$-differentiable vector field $\tilde \eta$ defined on a local coordinate neighborhood $(U;u,v)$ by replacing $U$ with a tubular neighborhood of $\sigma$ in the $uv$-plane.
 We set $X_2:=\tilde \eta$.
 Take a $C^r$-differentiable vector field $X_1$ on $U$ so that the curve $\gamma$ is an integral curve of $X_1$.
 Since $\gamma'(0)$ is not a null vector, we may assume that the vector fields in the pair $(X_1,X_2)$ are linearly independent at each point on $U$.
 By \cite[Lemma B.5.4]{UY-book}, there exists a $C^r$-differentiable local coordinate system $(x,y)$ centered at $p$ such that $\partial_x,\partial_y$ are proportional to $X_1,X_2$, respectively, and the $x$-axis parametrizes $\gamma$.
 We next set